flamato/awesome-crypto-art/README.md

 **Please carefully read and understand the disclaimer for this publication.**

-- Nothing in this publication constitutes financial advice and the contributors to this publication are not qualified licensed financial advisors
+- Nothing in this publication constitutes financial advice and the contributors to this publication are not contributing as qualified licensed financial advisors
 - All information found in this publication, including ideas, opinions, views, commentaries, suggestions, or processes, expressed or implied herein, are for informational, entertainment or educational purposes only and should not be construed as financial advice
 - The authors and contributors will not and cannot be held liable for any actions you take as a result of anything you read in this publication
 - No representations or warranties are made with respect to the accuracy or completeness of the content of this entire publication, including any links to other sites.
 The links provided are maintained by their respective organizations and those organizations are solely responsible for their content. **All information presented in this publication is provided ‘as is’**, **without warranty of any kind**, **expressed or implied**.